In the context of organic chemistry reactions, what is the expect... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry reactions, what is the expected product when 1-bromobutane undergoes an elimination reaction with a strong base?
+In the context of organic chemistry reactions, what is the expected result when bacteria growing on blood agar produce hemolysins?

 A